GoogleChrome/web.dev/src/site/content/en/blog/pwa-url-handler/index.md

 `#enable-desktop-pwas-url-handling` flag in `about://flags`.

-{% Aside %} Support for the PWAs as URL Handlers feature is limited to desktop operating systems like Window, macOS, and Linux.
+{% Aside %} Support for the PWAs as URL Handlers feature is limited to desktop operating systems like Windows, macOS, and Linux.
 On Android, Chromium browsers install PWAs by generating a [WebAPK](https://developers.google.com/web/fundamentals/integration/webapks), which can register a set of intent filters for all URLs within the scope of the app.
 This means that PWAs already handle associated URLs on Android at the operating system level using intent filters. {% endAside %}